MXNXV/MXNXV/README.md

 ## Hi there, I'm Manav Mandal 👋

-## I'm a student and a Coordinator at GDSC MESCOE
+## I'm a student and a Technical Core at GDSC MESCOE

 - 🌱 I’m currently learning **Tensorflow**
 - 👯 I’m looking to collaborate with developers